Nov 18, 2023

 • Rate limits: Rate limits exist on various KMS operations, such as creating keys, encrypting data, and generating data keys.
 These limits are in place to prevent abuse and ensure fair usage of the service.

-• Limited integration with non-AWS services: While KMS integrates seamlessly with many AWS services, it may not be directly compatible with certain non-AWS services or on-premises applications.
+• Limited integration with non-AWS services: While KMS integrates with many AWS services, it may not be directly compatible with certain non-AWS services or on-premises applications.
 Integration with these services might require additional configurations or workarounds.

 • Key deletion policy: When you delete a customer master key (CMK) in KMS, it is scheduled for deletion and enters a pending deletion state.
 The key remains in this state for at least seven days.
 This policy is in place to prevent accidental data loss.